.duckdb file plus a companion dbt manifest.

 Three-hop join (fact_services → dim_nl_train_stations → dim_nl_municipalities → dim_nl_provinces):

-ratio-kind metric; ratio/weighted_avg metrics compile to a CTE per component and must be queried alone (no other metrics or dimensions in the same call):
+ratio-kind metric.
+Ratios compile to a CTE per component and divide after aggregating, and they combine freely with other metrics and dimensions in the same call:

 The dbt connector: a definition connector with no database